Let's Talk About One of the Most Asked Questions on Forums...

 ⭐️ Build-up of Product

-One of the first things I always do is look at the picture.
+Take a look at the above picture.
 Is the gel pooled and bulging at the end?
-If the answer is yes, a simple application tweak will soon rid you of this pesky bump.
+If the answer is yes, a simple application tweak will soon rid you of this common bump that can form.
 When capping the free edge, try capping first before applying to the rest of the nail!
 This will prevent the gel from the brush flooding back onto the nail when you cap at the end.
-Wet gel magnetizes to wet gel!
-So when you cap, the wet nail will attract that product off your brush, creating a hump at the free edge.
+Wet gel magnetises to wet gel, So when you cap, the wet nail will attract that product off your brush, creating a hump at the free edge.
 If you don't remember to cap first, just remove the excess product with a quick swipe before curing!
 Thick gel at the free edge can lead to undercuring, which can then lead to chipping.

 ⭐️ Product Too Thin and Uneven